 Assuming the goal was to bike from San Antonio to North Padre, and to use free or at least low-cost campsites along the way, I sketched out a primary two- to four-day route of about 190 miles.
 (Google Maps wouldn’t contemplate bicycling across the John F. Kennedy (JFK) Memorial Causeway in CC, so the distance from there to North Padre is not shown in that link, nor in this image of it.)

-This route began on the south side of San Antonio, at the last No. 42 bus stop operational on weekends, and ran to the start of the JFK Causeway in CC.
-Note that, for a few extra miles on the San Antonio bus, the map link and this image also include the last No. 42 bus stop operational on weekdays, at the 1604 Loop.
-An alternate route would begin at the last No. 36 bus stop, and would add a first camping stop at Braunig Lake Park on the south side of San Antonio, in case the trip’s starting time was late in the day and the rider didn’t feel like using the wee hours to get out of the city.
+This route (produced by the map link in the previous paragraph) began on the south side of San Antonio, at the last No. 42 bus stop operational on weekends, and ran to the start of the JFK Causeway in CC.
+Note that, for those who would like to enjoy five or six extra miles on the San Antonio bus, this image included a reference point at the 1604 Loop, near the last No. 42 bus stop operational on weekdays.
+An alternate route would begin at the last No. 36 bus stop, and would add a first camping stop at Braunig Lake Park on the south side of San Antonio, in case the trip’s starting time was late in the day and/or the rider didn’t feel like using the wee hours to get out of the city.

-(Be warned: I have had no tents stolen elsewhere in the U.S., in many camping trips over the past 20 years, but have had two tents stolen during the few times when I have left them unattended in heavily Hispanic locations in Kansas and Texas.
-(See sources discussing crime rates.)
+(As a note of warning, I have had no tents stolen elsewhere in the U.S., in many camping trips over the past 20 years, but have had two tents stolen, along with everything in and around them, during the few times when I have left them unattended in heavily Hispanic locations in Kansas and Texas.
+My sense of the matter (based on some years of living in lower- and middle-class areas in several big cities, including New York and L.A.) is that petty theft may be higher in areas of concentrated first-generation immigration from poor countries.
+That may not be true, however; I have not researched the matter in detail.
+(See 1 2 3 4 sources on crime rates in San Antonio and elsewhere.)
 The Texas theft occurred at Braunig Lake Park.
-My limited experience at the coast itself, and my somewhat more extensive experience elsewhere in the region, suggests that tents may be safer at Port Aransas, in national parks, and/or in other coastal parks requiring an admission fee.
+Based on my limited experience at the coast itself, and my somewhat more extensive experience elsewhere in the region, tents may be safer at Port Aransas, in national parks, and/or in other coastal parks requiring an admission fee.
 I hate to have to mention this, but it seems best to warn people of any ethnicity who might otherwise experience similar disruption of their travel plans.
 If a biker did need to replace camping gear, CC had Dick’s and Academy, along with other sporting goods stores, but no REI.
 From the beach, the nearest Walmart was in Flour Bluff, the part of CC at the inland end of the JFK Causeway.)

 The primary and alternative map links (above) could be zoomed in, to provide a detailed map (and, optionally, street-level view) of the camping locations at Braunig Lake Park and also at County Road 437 (i.e., I-37 Live Oak County Rest Area), optionally at Lake Corpus Christi State Park (LCCSP), and at Labonte Park, before arriving at CC.
 As those last three links indicate, LCCSP charged $10 per night for tents, and the other two were free, except that Labonte Park required permits, and charged for them on some holidays.
 The Live Oak County Rest Area was only a possibility, not a sure thing: Google Street View seemed to indicate that there was no fence between the county road and the Interstate 37 rest area at that location, suggesting that a bike camper might be able to find a place to pitch, along the county road, that would be safe and would allow foot access to the rest area facilities, without violating any laws banning bikes from the Interstate.
 (I emailed the Texas Department of Transportation to ask about this; they didn’t reply.)